yellowtree/geoip-detect/readme.txt

 == Changelog ==

 = 2.4.0 =
 This is a major refactor in order to support multiple sources properly.
-The Lookup and the Options were seperated into 2 screens (accessible in the menu under Tools and Options, respectively.)
+The Lookup and the Options were seperated into 2 screens (accessible in the menu under `Tools` and `Options`, respectively.)

 * NEW: Add a Cache for Web-API-Requests.
 Consequently, the function geoip_detect2_get_info_from_ip() received a new parameter "$skipCache" to skip this cache if not needed.
 You can check if the result is coming from the cache by checking $result->extra->cached (it is 0 when not cached, UNIX timestamp of cache event otherwise).
 * This also applies to the shortcode API (`[geoip_detect2 property="extra.cached" skip_cache="true"]`)